 2016 ASUWT President Berkan Koroglu and former ASUWT president Rai Nauman Mumtaz were featured guest speakers at the event.

-The event centered on the idea of hope, and ASUWT Director of University Affairs Johnny Chen presented the speakers by saying the event was “our effort to promote hope and fight the enemies of hope.”
+The event centered around the idea of hope, and ASUWT Director of University Affairs Johnny Chen presented the speakers by saying the event was “our effort to promote hope and fight the enemies of hope.”